-"Oh, Justine!
-Forgive me for having for one moment distrusted you.
+"Oh, Justine! forgive me for having for one moment distrusted you.
 Why did you confess?
-But do not mourn, dear girl.
-Do not fear.
-I will proclaim, I will prove your innocence.
-I will melt the stony hearts of your enemies by my tears and prayers.
-You shall not die!
-You, my playfellow, my companion, my sister, perish on the scaffold!
-No!
-No!
-I never could survive so horrible a misfortune."
+But do not mourn, my dear girl; I will every where proclaim your innocence, and force belief.
+Yet you must die; you, my playfellow, my companion, my more than sister.
+I never can survive so horrible a misfortune."